10 Steps to Create a Life You Love

 My mom, especially can find something to appreciate in the most mundane of things: a cup of coffee, a bite of something delicious, or a call from a child.

 I struggled with this.
 I had some relationships that were not serving me but I was loathe to totally release them.

 Seriously, it was one of the BEST decisions I have ever made.
 I didn’t even realize at the time that it would be life-changing.
 I mark that point as the beginning of THINGS GETTING BETTER.

 This is your life to live.
 Sometimes we buy into how we need to live because so many other people are doing it.
-We buy houses, drive cars, choose jobs, and have certain relationships based on what is culturally accepted.
+But your heart’s desire may be very different than other people’s.

 And while none of these things are inherently good or bad, many of us are on auto-pilot about what we should do and when.